nskocz/tasket/README.md

 2. Parsing the task data
 3. Using the GraphQL API to create equivalent tasks in the new system

-The original Python app stored tasks in daily text files with a simple format that can be parsed and imported.
+The original Python app stored tasks in daily text files with a simple format that can be parsed and imported.# tasket